mkdev85/take-home-test/README.md

 - Run `npm i` to install the dependencies.

 - Configure the following environment variables in .env file.
- DB_USERNAME: Database username.
+    -  DB_USERNAME: Database username.
- DB_PASSWORD: Database password.
+    -  DB_PASSWORD: Database password.
- DB_NAME: Database name.
+    -  DB_NAME: Database name.
+[First need to create the database then add name here]
- DB_HOST: Database host.
+    -  DB_HOST: Database host.
- DB_PORT: Database port.
+    -  DB_PORT: Database port.

 - After configuring the environment, run `npm run db:migrate` to run all migrations.
 This will set up the database including tables and relations.